Are you the “right” type of leader?

 A servant style of leadership is when someone works with a people-first mindset.
 A servant leader believes that team members produce their best work when they feel both professionally and personally satisfied.

 Because of their focus on employee satisfaction, they tend to achieve higher levels of respect.
-This type of leader is the kind of person to have regular one-on-one coffee meetings to hear struggles, concerns, or new ideas.
+This type of leader is the kind of person to have regular one-on-one meetings to hear struggles, concerns, or new ideas.

 Servant leaders are focused on helping their teams play to their own strengths.
-Verne Harnesh, in his book Scaling Up, describes the role of a great manager:
+Verne Harnesh, in his book Scaling Up, describes the leadership role of a great manager:

 “The best managers are less concerned about motivating their people and more concerned about NOT demotivating them.
 They consider it their job to prevent the hassles that block their team’s performance…On the process side, do your people have the appropriate tools and resources they need to get the job accomplished?
 Are there lame policies and procedures frustrating your team?”